 Excessive greenhouse gas emissions aren’t our only problem- biodiversity, land use, or water mismanagement (in water scarce countries), are equally pressing issues in our collective environmental crisis.
 We shouldn’t forget that.

-The danger of focusing too much on climate
+The danger of focusing too much on carbon

-Simply put: solely focusing on climate impact, can result in too much focus on a single issue in your sustainability strategy.
+Simply put: solely focusing on carbon footprint, can result in too much focus on a single issue in your sustainability strategy.
 Indeed, by doing so, you can potentially exclude other relevant impact outcomes that could heavily impact the environment as well.